microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led.md

 >    1. You will see an output something like this:
 >
 >       ```output
 >       pi         476   432  0 15:08 ?
-00:00:00 /bin/sh -c sleep 60 && cd /home/pi/EnvironmentMonitor && /usr/bin/python3 /home/pi/EnvironmentMonitor/app.py
+00:00:00 /bin/sh -c sleep 30 && cd /home/pi/EnvironmentMonitor && /usr/bin/python3 /home/pi/EnvironmentMonitor/app.py
 >       pi        1012   476  1 15:09 ?
 00:00:04 /usr/bin/python3 /home/pi/EnvironmentMonitor/app.py
 >       pi        1229  1170  0 15:14 pts/0    00:00:00 grep --color=auto -i python
 >       ```
 >
 >       If you are using the VS Code terminal you will seen an extra line for the PyLance extension running remotely.
 >
->    1. The first line that starts `/bin/sh -c sleep 60` is the Cron job.
+>    1. The first line that starts `/bin/sh -c sleep 30` is the Cron job.
 This has 2 numbers at the start of the line, in this case 476 and 432.
 When you run this, these numbers will be different.
-The first number, 476 in this case, is the process group ID - an identifier for the cron job and all the tasks it ran, in this case running the app code through Python
+The first number, 476 in this case, is the process group ID - an identifier for the cron job and all the tasks it ran, in this case running the app code through Python.
+You will see the same number as the second value for the `/usr/bin/python3 /home/pi/EnvironmentMonitor/app.py` line
 >
 >    1. Use the following command to terminate the Cron task and the Python process that is started:
 >